- 1 How to grow Ribes rubrum / Ribes nigrum

 Black currants (Ribes nigrum) differ from red currant because of the color of their fruits and because a black currant plants looks less tall and wider.
 Its leaves are more aromatic by the presence of yellow-secreting glands located on the underside.
 Its flowers have reddish tones inside.
 The fruits are edible and have properties similar to those of red currant, although more intense.
 With this bush liqueur of blackcurrant is made.

 Abundant when planting them and during growing.
 Also they have to be often watered when they bloom in the spring or when fruiting in summer.

 Currant plants have shallow roots so the best way to water them is through the drip system that maintains soil moisture without it becoming flooded.
 Currants need good drainage to avoid stagnation which causes the onset of some disease, especially mildew.
 Once past the fruit production, reduce watering

-Currants are planted primarily for the production of fruits..
-In this case, we have small family plantations carried out on patios or private gardens or extensive plantations aimed at higher production.
+Currants are planted primarily for the production of fruits.
+In this case, we have small family plantations carried out on patios or private gardens or intensive plantations aimed at higher production.